Pyramid Writer's Guidelines

 Step Two: Wait (If You Sent a Query Letter)

-Because the new Pyramid will be all theme issues, query letters and submissions can (and will) be processed much more quickly.
-The Wish List shows the themes in the order we intend them to appear, so if you're submitting a query for an issue that's three slots down the list, you know that you're likely to get a response within a month (or less!).
+Because the new Pyramid is theme issues, query letters and submissions can (and will) be processed much more quickly.
+The Wish List shows the themes in the order we're hoping to have them appear, so if you're submitting a query for an issue that's three slots down the list, you know that you're likely to get a response within a month (or less!).

 If you don't receive a response within a month, please feel free to send a follow-up nudge, again to firstname.lastname@example.org.
 Make sure that "[PYRAMID QUERY]:" and the article's title is in the subject line, to help us find it.